 How to Select the Best Special Purpose Exam (SPEX) Board Review in 2022

-Let’s state the obvious: we sell Rosh Review Qbanks for SPEX board review, and a Rosh Review Qbank might not be the best fit for you.
+Let’s state the obvious: we sell Rosh Review Qbanks for SPEX board review, and a Rosh Review Qbank might not be the best fit for you and you might need more personalization.
 BoardVitals or Exam Master might be a better fit.
 In fact, you might not even need a Qbank and would benefit more from Mometrix flashcards or a do-it-yourself program.
-This article will discuss the key decision criteria that will help you answer your most important question: Which SPEX board review is right for me?
+This article will discuss the key decision criteria that will help you answer your most important question: Which board review is right for me?

 Do You Really Need a Qbank?

-Some individuals do not use a Qbank for their board preparation.
-Consider these questions if you think you may be able to forgo a Qbank:
+Some individuals do not use a Qbank for their medical board preparation.
+However, whether you’re studying for the SPEX or looking for an internal medicine board review, consider these questions if you think you may be able to forgo a Qbank:

-- Do you have the self-discipline to study on your own?
+- Do you have the self-discipline to study practice questions on your own?

-- Do you like curating your own curriculum around the Federation of State Medical Boards (FSMB) Exam Blueprint by reading journals and using review books, listening to podcasts, or reviewing free content available on the web?
+- Do you like curating your own curriculum and practice questions around the Federation of State Medical Boards (FSMB) Exam Blueprint by reading journals and using review books, listening to podcasts, or reviewing free content available on the web?

-- Can you make the content relatable enough without a Qbank to remember it out of context for questions on the real exam?
+- Can you make the content relatable enough without a question bank to remember it out of context for questions on the real certification exam?

 - How much time can you invest in preparing, and how much time will you invest?